 I don’t want Blog to be my first item, though, so I drag the External Page to the top of the list.

-I don’t want the External Page to have its own listing on the menu, I want it to be under the Work with Me link.
-I drag Work with Me to the top, then pull External Page to the right.
+I don’t want the External Page to have its own listing on the menu, so I drag Work With Me to the top, then pull External Page to the right.
 Now it’s a sub-item nested under the main item.

 When you’re done dragging and dropping, click the Save Menu button.